PranjaliSehrawat15/weather_app/README.md

 Features:-

-Search for weather by city name
+Search for weather by city name.

-Display temperature, weather conditions, wind speed, and humidity
+Display temperature, weather conditions, wind speed, and humidity.

-Responsive design for mobile and desktop users
+Responsive design for mobile and desktop users.

-Error handling for incorrect city names
+Error handling for incorrect city names.

 Technologies Used:-